Andvri/IN204-project-tetris/Notes.md

 TODO:
     - Create a resource manager, so as not to recreate the resources
-    - Modify class background - change paths/opacity
+    - Modify class background - change paths/opacity (ok)
     - Documentation (ok)
     - Pause Menu